cedar-policy/rfcs/text/0073-entity-slicing.md

 /// This entity loader is called "Simple" for two reasons:
 /// 1) First, it is not synchronous- `load_entity` is called multiple times.
 /// 2) Second, it is not precise- the entity manifest only requires some
-/// fields to be loaded.
-pub trait SimpleEntityLoader {
+/// fields to be loaded, but this loader always loads all fields. pub trait SimpleEntityLoader {
     /// Simple entity loaders must implement `load_entity`,
     /// a function that loads entities based on their `EntityUID`s.